Anandham Vilayadum Veedu: Plot

+In the flashback, it is shown that Muthupandi used to be a big-time gambler.
+He lost all his money in gambling and went to the extent of gambling by stealing the villagers’ money from Periya Aambalai, which was collected for temple function purposes.
+Muthupandi felt dejected of misusing temple funds and decided to commit suicide; however, Kasi borrowed money from his friend and ensured that the temple fund is placed back safely and also Muthupandi is saved.
+Muthupandi realized his mistake, and Kasi decided to not inform this to anyone.
+The film comes to the present, and Muthupandi’s wife and brothers realize their mistake and decide to patch up with Kasi.

+However, Kasi is hit by a lorry as per Karuppan’s plan, and Karuppan takes Kasi hostage.
+Karuppan wants the land where the house construction is going on to be transferred to him and threatens to kill Kasi if they do not do so.
+The family agrees and signs the document.
+Sakthi takes the document to Karuppan upon which Kasi is admitted to the hospital.
+However, it is revealed that Sakthi ensured that the document would be invalid due to improper thumb impressions.
+Sakthi thrashes Karuppan and his henchmen.
+Kasi recovers and returns home.
+Their new home construction is complete, and everyone starts living in the same home happily.

 Cast

 Production

-In November 2020, it was reported that filmmaker Nandha Periyasamy was planning to make Mayandi Kudumbathar 2, a spiritual sequel to the film Mayandi Kudumbathar (2009), with Gautham Karthik in the lead role.
+In November 2020, it was reported that the filmmaker Nandha Periyasamy was planning to make Mayandi Kudumbathar 2, a spiritual sequel to the film Mayandi Kudumbathar (2009), with Gautham Karthik in the lead role.
 The pair subsequently collaborated for a separate family drama through Anandham Vilayadum Veedu.

 Soundtrack

 The soundtrack and score is composed by Siddhu Kumar and the album featured four songs.

 Release

 Theatrical

 The film was released in theatres on 24 December 2021 and opened to mixed reviews from critics.

 Home media

-The post-theatrical streaming rights of the film was bought by ZEE5 and the satellite rights of the film was bought by Zee Tamil and Zee Thirai.
+The post-theatrical streaming rights of the film was bought by ZEE5.

 Reception

 Ram Venkat Srikar of Cinema Express rated the film with 2.5/5 stars, stating that, "When we walk into the film, we know what we are walking into and that’s exactly what we get.
 Beneath the flaws, the melodrama, a host of squawking characters, there’s some heart to be found in this family drama, but it needed more.
 In other words, the foundation is strong enough, but it needed a stronger build."
-Suganth of The Times of India gave a rating of 2 out on 5 and wrote, "A family drama with contrived writing and TV serial-level making."
+M Suganth of The Times of India gave a rating of 2 out on 5 and wrote, "A family drama with contrived writing and TV serial-level making."
 Sify rated the film with 2/5 stars, criticizing that, "Anandham Vilayadum Veedu is for audiences who love TV serials and family dramas from the 80s." and gave the final verdict as Below Average.
 Bharat Kumar of News Today wrote, "The film is cringe at places and fails to leave an emotional connect.
 But Nandha Periyasamy can be lauded for taking up a movie with a good message."
-Siby Jeyya of India Herald called, "The film follows Routine Family Drama Template."